Surfing Mexico – ALL Top Spots / Surf Towns [2025]

 Mexico caps off the bottom of North America with a whopping 4,500 miles of Pacific Ocean shoreline.
 Taking over from where the legendary breaks of San Diego and SoCal leave off, it’s hardly a surprise that it has oodles of waves.

 If we had to pick downsides to surfing in Mexico, we’d say there’s always a question mark over safety here.
-This is the country that gave the world Narcos, remember, and some stretches of the Pacific Coast (like Sinaloa, for example) have been known to have some serious cartel trouble.
-Regarding the waves themselves, there’s a little lacking in variety.
-You don’t get Bali’s mix of beaches and reefs.
-It’s mainly heavy sand-bottomed breaks and some points.
-But, hey, that’s being uber picky!
+This is the country that gave the world Narcos, remember!
+Some stretches of the Pacific Coast (like Sinaloa and even the Baja, for example) have been known to have some serious cartel trouble.

 Surfing Mexico at a glance